FiorelaCiroku/XD-Testing/index.md

 ![Screenshot 2021-12-29 at 06 50 29](https://user-images.githubusercontent.com/12375920/147631401-d4ab9ebd-1215-4356-a351-ca22bfacd13c.png)

 - Merge the Pull request to the master branch of the repository.
 Quickly, you can see in the **musical-performance-module** folder that a new folder was created with the name of the conceptual component.
 If you browse in the inside of the folder, you can verify that the structure shown above is the result of the automation performed when you added the new conceptual component folder.
 - In the newly created folder, you should populate the test case files with real test cases.
 For the creation of the test case for competency question verification or else named SPARQL unit test, you should use the following template.
+The namespaces of the prefixes are: 1) om for ontology module, 2)td for toy dataset and 3) tc for testcase.

 ```
 @prefix owlunit: <https://w3id.org/OWLunit/ontology/> .
-#prefix om: .
+@prefix om: .
 @prefix td: .
 @prefix tc: .